Manitoba Provincial Road 394

 Provincial Road 394 (PR 394) is a 96.47 km long gravel provincial highway in northwestern Manitoba.
-The route, the furthest northwest in the province, begins at an intersection with PR 391 and PR 396 in the town of Lynn Lake.
+The route, the furthest northwest in the province, begins at an intersection with PR 391 in the town of Lynn Lake.
 The primary feature of PR 394 is the numerous lakes that the route passes, such as Zed and Vandekerckhove.
 The route terminates at the Saskatchewan provincial line, where it becomes Highway 994, a connector to the community of Kinoosao.

 PR 394 was first constructed in 1961 as a gravel road from Lynn Lake and the Canadian National Railway to the east of Zed Lake.
 In 1962, it was extended to the provincial line with the connector at Co-Op Point to modern-day Kinoosao.
 The route was designated in 1966, along with the majority of the provincial highway system in Lynn Lake.

 Route description

-PR 394 begins at an intersection with PR 391 and PR 396 (both parts of Sherritt Avenue) in the town of Lynn Lake.
-This intersection also serves as the terminus of PR 391 and PR 396.
+PR 394 begins at an intersection with PR 391 and PR 396 (Sherritt Avenue) in the town of Lynn Lake.
 PR 394 runs northwest along Silver Street, passing through downtown Lynn Lake and north of the Marcel Colomb First Nation.
 After the intersection with Cobalt Street, the route leaves downtown Lynn Lake, passing east of the Lynn Lake Airport.
-PR 394 parallels the runway for the airport, passing the southwestern shore of Burge Lake, making a bend to the northwest and into an intersection with the southern terminus of PR 398, which connected to Burge Lake Provincial Park.
+PR 394 parallels the runway for the airport, passing the southwestern shore of Burge Lake, making a bend to the northwest and into an intersection with the southern terminus of PR 398, which connects to Burge Lake Provincial Park.

 After PR 398, the route bends southwest along the shores of Barbara Lake.
 At the southwestern shore of the lake, PR 394 turns northwest, passing Ralph Lake.
 For a stretch of PR 394 heading northwestward, the route becomes a two-lane unpaved road through the lakes of northwestern Manitoba.
-Approaching the shores of Zed Lake, the route turns northward near the shores of the lake.
+Approaching the shores of Zed Lake, the route turns northward near the shores of the lake and passes by Zed Lake Provincial Park.
 PR 394 turns northwest again, crosses north of Zed Lake and turns northward at Vandekerckhove Lake.
 The route continued making these turns to the north and to the west for a while, passing the north of several lakes, including Vandekerckhove Lake.
 Along the northern shore of Vandekerckhove, PR 394 makes one of its few southwestern jobs, before turning west after the lake.

 PR 394 continues northwest through more lakes before jogging northwestward and soon southwestward.
 After another long westward jog, the route reaches the Saskatchewan provincial border in the locale of Co-Op Point, where the route becomes Highway 994, a 2 km long connector to Kinoosao.
 The junction marks the terminus of PR 394, 96.3 km from Lynn Lake.